replicant0wnz/blog/_posts/2022-06-19-cross-platform-repeatable-builds-using-docker.md

     The pipeline should be treated as any other piece of code: `messy == bad`.
     Just like messy code, a messy pipeline can be hard to troubleshoot and maintain.

+# Alternative approach using Docker and GNU Make

+> Dockerize all the things!!!
+This includes items like `jq` and `aws`.
+Never
+> assume that a developer has a required tool installed.
+The only thing that
+> should be required is Docker and GNU Make

+The majority of developers along with CI/CD systems have Docker and GNU Make installed and ready to use.
+So why not use the tooling that exists in both places instead of duplicating the work?
+To build locally you would execute:

+{% prism bash %}make build
+{% endprism %}

+Then to build in a pipeline you'd execute the same thing:

+{% prism yaml %}run: |
+    make build
+{% endprism %}